biicode/docs/c++/publish-reuse.rst

 ----------------------
 In the previous step, we had the folder **myuser/myblock**.
 Now we can **rename "myuser" folder with the user name we have used in the signup**.
-In the examples we will keep **"myuser"** as the username, but please don't forget to replace its occurences for your real myuser.
+In the examples we will keep **"myuser"** as the username, but please don't forget to replace its occurences for your real username.

-It is also a good idea to **rename "myblock" folder** for something more meaningful, lets imagine that we are building some mathematical functions, so we rename it with **math**
+It is also a good idea to **rename "myblock" folder** to something more meaningful, lets imagine that we are building some mathematical library, so we rename it with **math**

 Finally, good practices tell us that a good design for reusing our code later, would be having the **sum** function in its own files: